zimi-pl/sailor/README.md

 This way we can easily call CalendarService from other microservice.

+## Where should I go from here?

+Currently this repository is splitted into several modules.
+Once it will be published in any maven repository only two of them will be required in your code.
+The other one will be optional or even not applicable.

+Let's see this structure:
+* annotation - it allows to generate some code for entities
+* common - core sailor
+* examples - hello world examples
+* db-dynamodb, http-client-okhttp, http-javalin, http-serverless - implementation of abstraction correlated strictly with single lib
+* flashcards - this is not related project it can be perceived as more real world case (more than hello world)
+* flashcards-lambda, flashcards-local, flashcards-main - modules which integrates domain *flashcards* with used adapters allowing do deploy real thing

 ## Summary

-This library does not need to have more feature than any other you saw in your life.
+This library is not intended to have more features than any other you saw in your life.
-It's about creating abstraction and allow to test fairly complex application without having db, server, message bus or dependency injection framework.
+It's about creating abstractions and allow to test fairly complex application without having db, server, message bus or dependency injection framework.

 Hopefully in future it will allow write tests in a way where you can decide if it should be (sociable) unit, integration or even end-to-end test.
+It would be achieved by writing tests in a way which allow to switch dependencies easily.